ballerina-attic/module-twitter/README.md

 # Ballerina Twitter Endpoint

 The Twitter endpoint allows you to access the Twitter REST API through ballerina.
-And the Twitter endpoint actions are being invoked with a ballerina main function.
-The following section provide you the details on how to use Ballerina Twitter endpoint.
+The following section provide you the details on how to use Ballerina
+Twitter endpoint.

 ## Compatibility